kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 ### Non-Goals

 - Extenral components can enforce the scheduler to pick up a specific node via `NominatedNodeName`.
-  - `NominatedNodeName` is just that the scheduler tries to check the node first.
-If the nominated node isn't fit for the pod, the scheduler could schedule the pod to elsewhere.
+  - `NominatedNodeName` is just a hint for scheduler and doesn't represent a hard requirement

 ## Proposal